 3. Real-Time Operating System

 An RTOS is a data processing system whose response time to the input is very short.
-RTOS is also known as the brain of the real-time system because of its immediate response to the input.
+RTOS is also known as the brain of real-time systems because of its immediate response to the input.
 The response to the input in RTOS is displayed in a specific time period.
-Though the time period is very short it does not show any kind of disparity.
-There are 2 types of Real-Time operating systems:
+Though the time period is very short, it does not show any kind of disparity.

-- Hard Real-Time System: In a Hard Real-Time system, if the response takes more time than the specified time interval, the system will show fail.
+- Hard Real-Time System: In a hard real-time system, if the response takes more time than the specified time interval, the system will show fail.
 It has a very strict time constraint.
 Applications that do not accept even the slightest time delay this type of OS.
 Secondary storage is also limited in these systems.
 They are generally used in life-saving equipment, like parachutes and airbags, that require immediate actions without any delay.

-- Soft Real-Time System: The Soft Real-Time system does not fail the program even if the response takes more time than the specified time.
-It would just show the output, however, it can compromise the accuracy of the response.
+- Soft Real-Time System: The soft real-time system does not fail the program even if the response takes more time than the specified time.
+It would just show the output.
+However, it can compromise the accuracy of the response.
 The most common use of this type of OS is for task prioritization.